Fleet services has fully re-opened with a brand new building after the previous fire damage.

 Tesla Superchargers were added to Fleet in 2018.
 However, as of 2021, the chargers on the south-westbound side still haven't been activated, due to technical problems with the electricity connection.

-A Ben & Jerry's kiosk opened on the southbound side on 14 July 2021.
+A Ben & Jerry's kiosk was trialled on the southbound side here, opening on 14 July 2021.
+This was later removed at the end of the same year.

 Cobham (M25 south, 23 miles)